prismlabs-tech/prism-tools/README.md

 # prism-tools
 **Prism Labs Tools** is a suite of utilities designed to allow Prism Labs' Partners to easily create and manipulate scan assets for various purposes.
-Whether you're generating assets for marketing or integrating 3D content into your products and apps, Prism Mesh Tools provides the flexibility and power to streamline your workflow.

 ## Available Tools

 ### 1. [3D Mesh to PNG to GIF Converter](./mesh-tools/3dmesh-to-png-gif-converter/readme.md)